♦ Bride and groom advice on image file endings and the importance of image editing ♦

 - A Tiff opens with most image soft wares

-- A Tiff can NOT be uploaded online (It can be uploaded in up loaders.
+- A Tiff can NOT be uploaded online (It can be uploaded in some up loaders.
 But it can’t be displayed online – such as face book, etc)

-I feel obliged to give some further bride and groom advice on how important the image editing stage is – for the result on your photographs.
+I feel obliged to give some further advice to brides and grooms on how important the image editing stage is – for the result on your photographs.
 I don’t think that it was right at all what this photographer mentioned did to this unfortunate couple – he skipped about 75% of the job!
 Yes I dare say that the editing is as high as 75 % of the job – at least in terms of hrs of work.
 Of course, the photographer has to perform really well as a photographer – put lots of money in towards the proper equipment, know lighting, know what to do with all camera functions, where to be and put a lot of energy and passion in to the work on the couple’s wedding day.
 But actually, when you think about it, the time that the photographer spends on the day for a full day cover, is just one very long day’s work.
-Probably about 8 – 12 hrs + travelling time.
+Probably about 8 – 12 hrs + time for travel.
 But the time that the photographer will spend on the computer… I can of course not speak for all photographers, but myself I can spend about 50 hrs in post production with a full day wedding cover.
 So essential is the editing part of the process, so I struggle to believe that any PROFESSIONAL wedding photographer spends less than 25 computer hrs – or alternatively pay a retoucher for this time.
 (Of course the time spent all depends a bit on what the photographer is charging as well – the editing might be very personal and thorough or it might be quite automated)

-At the editing stage is where the photographer takes your images even further, making images in to bw or colour, making corrections, applying a personal style and experimenting with looks such as vintage, drained colours, crisp colours or enhanced colours, etc. For a photographer to skip this whole process and just bang the RAW files over to a disc… I don’t know what to call a photographer like this.
-A lazy cow?
-Or just utterly, utterly unprofessional?!
+At the editing stage is where the photographer takes your images even further, making images in to bw or colour, making corrections, applying a personal style and experimenting with looks such as vintage, drained colours, crisp colours or enhanced colours, etc.

 The editing process is actually a very difficult part.
 There are so many zilion ways of editing an image.
 The Adobe Photoshop softwares are so intricate and advanced – there are several options for everything you want to do to an image, several ways to combine, and different ways of doing things depending on what the image is like to begin with.
-A photographer’s editing style is the result of years of experience and experimenting, it’s not something you just learn on a course!
+A photographer’s editing style is the result of years of experience and experimenting, it’s not something you just learn over night.
 It’s an organic process where something new can constantly be discovered, and there’s a style to be developed which corresponds to the photographer’s shooting style.
 I can admit that I am still learning all the time.
 Although I started studying digital imaging and retouching on my first photography course in 2001 – I still discover new things.
 The best retoucher for high end fashion magazines can still open his/her Photoshop program and discover something new.
 It’s like playing world of the war craft.
-(An Internet game that doesn’t have an end – my brother has been playing it for as long as I’ve been using Photoshop!)
+(An Internet game that doesn’t have an end – my brother has been playing it for as long as I’ve been using Photoshop! :))

-I know that there’s a lot of text in this bride and groom advice – article and I hope that it is not too difficult to understand!
+I know that there’s a lot of text in this bride and groom advice – article and I hope that it is not too difficult to understand.
 I just want to break the text up a bit with an image.
 So this is an image of what a professional image- software might look like once opened with a photograph.
 (This particular shot is from Photoshop CS 4) See all these tools and options in the software?
 And I’m not even able to open them all at once for you.
-These tools and options are of course not there for the photographer to totally change and add random effects to your images!
+These tools and options are of course not there for the photographer to totally change and add random effects to your images.
 A lot of tools is what is needed to make just small, hardly noticeable tweaks as well.
 Hopefully this image can paint somewhat a picture of how much is involved in the image post production – a process that photographers like the one in this article, just choose to ignore…

-I’m hoping that this bride and groom advice has been helpful for couples who want to understand more when they are looking for a wedding photographer.
+I’m hoping that this advice article has been helpful for couples who want to understand more when they are looking for a wedding photographer.
 And I’m sorry if I sounded a bit angry here – but I actually am a bit angry with what happened to this couple… Please feel free to post me a question if there is something that you don’t understand, I will answer your question if I can!
-I believe that it might be very difficult to know what to look for when searching for a wedding photographer, so there might be more bride and groom advice chapters coming up on my site in the future!
+I believe that it might be very difficult to know what to look for when searching for a wedding photographer, so there might be more Bride and groom advice chapters coming up on my site in the future!